-Christmas may be jolly in North America, but in the folklore of the Austrian Alps, a Bad Santa takes the stage every year.
-This fearsome character’s name is Krampus: a half-man, half-goat demon whose legend has been around since pagan times, and whose Krampus Parade is now one of Europe's most popular festivals.
+Christmas may be jolly in North America, but in the Austrian Alps, a Bad Santa takes the stage every year.
+This fearsome character’s name is Krampus: a half-man, half-goat demon whose legend has been around since pagan times, and whose Krampus Parade is one of Europe's most popular festivals.

-Villagers of old believed that Krampus—and his army of ill-tempered elves—roamed the Tyrolean mountains, causing overall mayhem.
+Villagers of old believed that Krampus and his perchten (army of ill-tempered elves) roamed the Tyrolean mountains of the Alps, causing overall mayhem.

-They took particular delight in whipping lazy folks, unruly youngsters, and drunks.
+The elves took particular delight in whipping lazy folks, unruly youngsters, and drunks.
 Sometimes Krampus abducted miscreants altogether.
 Parents scared disobedient kids into better behavior by warning them that Krampus was coming for them.
-Krampus, the Enforcer.

 The central event of the Tyrol’s annual Krampus mania is the Krampuslauf.
-This translates to Krampus Run, but is now usually referred to in English as the Krampus Parade.
-In centuries past, this wintertime happening was a race in which entrants tried to outpace a runner dressed as Krampus.
-The spirited tradition held that entrants were supposed to be drunk, so that Krampus would want to catch them.
+This translates to Krampus Run but is now usually referred to in English as the Krampus Parade.
+In centuries past, the wintertime happening was a race in which entrants tried to outpace a runner dressed as Krampus.
+The spirited tradition held that entrants were supposed to be drunk so that Krampus would want to catch them.

 Dozens of Krampus Festivals animate Austria.
 The central event is always the Krampus Parade, a spectacular nocturnal procession of terrifyingly clad Krampus figures and Perchten elves.
 Many of Alpine Austria’s Krampus Parades take place on St. Nicholas Eve (December 5) or St. Nicholas Day (December 6).